Human Motion Transfer with 3D Constraints and Detail Enhancement

+The \hbmajor{generator and discriminator networks} drive each other: the generator learns to synthesize more realistic images conditioned on the input to fool the discriminator, while the discriminator in turn learns to discern the ``real'' images (ground truth) and ``fake'' (generated) images.

+\sytneww{Note that MT-Net is not a generalized network that can be directly applied to any video character generation.
+Similar to pix2pixHD~\cite{wang17:pix2pixHD}, each trained MT-Net is bound to a specific video character.
+We condition the network on the additional appearance image since the common appearance information between frames helps the network converge faster and become more stable, as we demonstrate in the supplementary material.}

+As previously mentioned, in order to meet the need of the subsequent detail enhancement, we train the MT-Net in both \hbmajor{the} source domain and \hbmajor{the} target domain, denoted as MT-Net$^{src}$ and MT-Net$^{tgt}$, respectively.
+Note that these two networks share the same weights of \hbmajor{the} downsampling \hbmajor{and ResNet parts}, while \hbmajor{having separate weights for the upsamplling part.}

-\textbf{Temporal Smoothing.} We use the time smoothing strategy in \cite{chan18:every_dance_now} to enhance the continuity between adjacent generated frames.
+\textbf{Temporal Smoothing.} We use the time smoothing strategy in \cite{chan18:every_dance_now} to enhance the \hbmajor{temporal} continuity between adjacent generated frames.
 The generation of the current frame is not only related to the current label image $I_{label}$, but also related to the previous frame $I'_{label}$.